xiaoran007/pyhw/README.md

-PyHw, a neofetch-like command line tool for fetching system information but written mostly in Python. **Currently, this project is still in the initial stage, only part of the linux systems are supported. macOS support will be added soon.**
+PyHw, a neofetch-like command line tool for fetching system information but written mostly in Python. **Currently, this project is still in the initial stage, only part of the linux systems and macOS are supported.**

 This project is a Python reimplementation of [neofetch](https://github.com/dylanaraps/neofetch) and references the [fastfetch](https://github.com/fastfetch-cli/fastfetch) project for logo style settings.
 Since this project is implemented in Python, it will be easier to maintain and extend than bash and c implementation.
 Also, this project only relies on the Python standard library, so you can run it on any device that has a Python environment (I hope so 🤔)